Skip to Content

 Considering Thread Weight and Type

-Match thread weights to fabric thickness—fine 60-80wt threads suit delicate materials, while 40-50wt handles thread weight for general sewing.
+Match thread weight to fabric thickness—60-80wt threads suit delicate materials, while 40-50wt handles general sewing tasks.

 Considering Thread Color and Finish

-• Thread sheen – Choose matte finishes for subtle blending or high-sheen threads for decorative accents
+• Thread sheen levels – Matte finishes blend invisibly while high-sheen threads create decorative texture effects

 Considering Thread Brand and Quality